 This haunted Griffith Park hayride once again returns to the mid-’80s fictitious town of Midnight Falls, which borrows a little bit of the road culture of Sons of Anarchy and the isolation of Twin Peaks.

 The Old Zoo tradition, which has been running for 15 years now, centers on a relatively lengthy hayride, which runs on select nights from September 22 to October 31.
 The premise: A witch has summoned creatures that’ve hidden themselves among Halloween decorations in the town’s foothills.
 This year’s event promises new wagons (with new seating options), updated effects and new horror scenes.

-The event’s various attractions will be centered around the jack-o’-lantern–filled Midnight Falls Town Square, with a creaky old funeral parlor set up in the Midnight Mortuary Haunted House and an open-air maze at Roadkill Ranch.
-You’ll also find a dozen spots to go trick-or-treating an three escape rooms ($5 each).
+The event’s various other attractions will be centered around the jack-o’-lantern–filled Midnight Falls Town Square, with a creaky old funeral parlor set up in the Midnight Mortuary haunted house as well axe throwing, water balloon-based paintball and the Hellbilly Halloween maze.

 Can I wear a costume?

 No. Costumes, facepaint and props are not allowed.

 How much is parking at the Haunted Hayride?

 Parking is free but limited in the trio of nearby lots (Merry-Go-Round lots 1, 2 and 3).
 On Fridays, Saturdays and on Halloween, you can take advantage of a shuttle from the northwest corner of the much larger L.A.
 Zoo parking lot.